abpframework/abp/docs/en/Dapr/Index.md

 ### Installation

 If your application is an ASP.NET Core application and you want to send and receive events, you need to install the [Volo.Abp.AspNetCore.Mvc.Dapr.EventBus](https://www.nuget.org/packages/Volo.Abp.AspNetCore.Mvc.Dapr.EventBus) package as describe below:

-You can use the ABP CLI to add [Volo.Abp.AspNetCore.Mvc.Dapr.EventBus](https://www.nuget.org/packages/Volo.Abp.AspNetCore.Mvc.Dapr.EventBus) NuGet package to your project (to the client side):

 * Install the [ABP CLI](https://docs.abp.io/en/abp/latest/CLI) if you haven't installed before.
 * Open a command line (terminal) in the directory of the `.csproj` file you want to add the `Volo.Abp.AspNetCore.Mvc.Dapr.EventBus` package.